COVID-19 Vaccine FAQ

 Everyone should continue to follow the precautions in place to continue to protect each other from spreading the virus.
 Washing your hands, social distancing, avoiding large crowds and wearing a mask will continue to be the best way to protect our families and ourselves.

-Both vaccines are new and the results are still being tracked and reviewed by each company.
+Vaccines are new and the results are still being tracked and reviewed by each company.
 Until the vaccine has been in use for a period of time, we won’t know how long immunity lasts or what the long-term effects will be.

 The vaccine is safe!
-This vaccine has followed normal procedures that are in place including testing and FDA approval.
+This vaccine has followed normal procedures that are in place including testing and FDA Emergency Approval.
 With a worldwide focus on creating a vaccine, this vaccine was created with more resources than typical medications have.
 As with any medication or vaccine, there are possible side effects that include:

 - Muscle pain